ulsdevteam/islandora_book_batch/README.md

 The base ZIP/directory preprocessor can be called as a drush script (see `drush help islandora_book_batch_preprocess` for additional parameters):

-`drush -v --user=admin --uri=http://localhost islandora_book_batch_preprocess --type=zip --target=/path/to/archive.zip`
+`drush -v --user=admin --uri=http://localhost islandora_book_batch_preprocess --type=zip --scan_target=/path/to/archive.zip`

 This will populate the queue (stored in the Drupal database) with base entries.

-Books must be broken up into separate directories, such that each directory at the "top" level (in the target directory or Zip file) represents a book.
+Books must be broken up into separate directories, such that each directory at the "top" level (in the scan_target directory or Zip file) represents a book.
 Book pages are their own directories inside of each book directory.

 Files are assigned to object datastreams based on their basename, so a folder structure like: